-As a business owner for the past 14 years, I have faced many struggles, but nothing quite like COVID-19.
+As a business owner for the past 20 years, I have faced many struggles, but no experience has come close to COVID-19.

-I think it is fair to say for most of us; it was a shock to our everyday life.
-What I thought would be a 2-week closure, turned into an almost 3-month closure of my cycling & fitness studio.
+I feel it is fair to say for most of us COVID was a shock to our everyday life as instructors and owners.
+What I thought would be a 2-week closure, turned into an almost 3-month closure of my cycling & fitness facility called Inner Fit Studios.

-I honestly wasn't prepared for what was about to come, but I knew I had two options - the first option was to do nothing and lose everything I had worked so hard for or get creative and rise up.
-And thanks to my team, we got creative and made things happen fast.
+During that time, I honestly wasn't prepared for what was about to come, but I knew I had two options - the first option was to do nothing and lose everything I had worked so hard for, or get creative and rise up.
+And thanks to my amazing team of my coaches, we got creative and made things happen fast.

 In British Columbia, Canada, where I am from, we were lucky our cases were low, but nothing was reopening fast.
 Our Premier and Prime Minister made sure everything we had done thus far was not for nothing.
 But the problem was few if any businesses received financial help.
 So I knew if I was going to make it through this, I had to go for it and enlist the help of my team and my Inner Fit community.

 To reopen, we had to have a work safety officer come into the studio and ensure we were doing our part.
 Thankfully, we had the guidance of a good friend to get us through it.
 We set our sights on June 1st and took the time to create systems and write our procedures that could be put in place to protect our members and our community.